El Nino's end offers ray of hope for the distillate market: Kemp

 The problem for U.S. refiners is the market will be carrying an enormous overhang of distillates from winter 2015/16 which will continue to depress margins.

-And stocks will probably increase further over the summer as refiners maximize throughput to meet demand for gasoline during the driving season.
+And stocks will probably increase further over the summer as refiners maximise throughput to meet demand for gasoline during the driving season.

 But at least the underlying market situation should not get any worse - unless the U.S. and global economies go into recession.